What is a Corporate Account: How it Works, Benefits & Tips

 In some countries, deposit insurance is mandatory for banks and financial institutions.
 For example, all licensed banks in Hong Kong offer insurance protection of up to HKD 500,000 per depositor.

-Double-check the fees payable
+Double-check the Fees Payable

 There are various fees associated with company accounts, including monthly service fees and maintenance fees.
 It is also common for banks to charge an account opening fee or ask for a deposit in lieu.